Inteli-College/2025-1A-T12-EC05-G05/docs/docs/analise_financeira.md

 ---
-title: "💵 Análise Financeria do Projeto"
+title: "💵 Análise Financeira do Projeto"
-sidebar_label: "Análise Financeria do Projeto"
+sidebar_label: "Análise Financeira do Projeto"
 sidebar_position: 12
 ---